saxenaakansha30/SnakeGame/README.txt

 1. Install composer.
 Follow steps from the official website of composer https://getcomposer.org/doc/00-intro.md
 2. git clone git@github.com:saxenaakansha30/SnakeGame.git or Download the project.
 3. Run 'composer update' inside your project directory.
 4. Run 'php play.php' to play the game.
-If you have multi-php versions installed you can play the game by mentioning php 7 version like 'php7.0 play.php' or 'php7.1 play.php.
+If you have multi-php versions installed you can play the game by mentioning php 7.1 version like 'php7.1 play.php.

 CONFIGURATION
 ----------------------